 - Volunteer services for a for – profit business

 Students are encouraged to choose a variety of opportunities or services when selecting and completing their community service hours.
 If a student is unsure if activities are considered viable, they should consult their guidance counselor prior to the activity.
+If the student is completing service hours in order to meet the Florida Bright Futures Scholarship criteria, the Bright Futures Community Service Form must be completed before the service begins.

 Find opportunities for volunteering in your community: